 Knowing how best to respond and manage resistance isn’t always straightforward.
 With a diversity of research and advice on managing resistance out there, it can be hard to know where to start.

-For its 9th year, the Crop Protection Forum will be focused on providing growers and advisors with the most up-to-date information across the insecticide, fungicide and herbicide resistance space, and responding to concerns about management issues.
+In its 9th year, the Crop Protection Forum provides advisors and industry with regionally focused and up-to-date information across the insecticide, fungicide and herbicide resistance space.

 This is a one-day event, with prominent national and locally based presenters.
 The event includes discussion panels with local agronomists and industry experts to discuss crop-management issues and solutions for more profit.

 Wednesday 6 December 2023, 8:30 AM – 5:00 PM